-A. All Parties, including the Director of HR/designee in their capacity as a representative of the College, have the right to appeal from the determination of responsibility and/or from a dismissal, in whole or part, of a formal complaint during the investigative or hearing process.
-Appeals must be in writing and filed with the President or the President's delegate within twenty-one (21) days of service of the Initial Order or Notice of Dismissal.
+- A. All Parties, including the Director of Human Resources/designee in their capacity as a representative of the College, have the right to appeal from the determination of responsibility and/or from a dismissal, in whole or part, of a formal complaint during the investigative or hearing process.
+Appeals must be in writing and filed with the President/designee within twenty-one (21) days of service of the initial order or notice of dismissal.
 Appeals must identify the specific findings of fact and/or conclusions of law in the initial order or dismissal being challenged and must contain argument as to why the appeal should be granted.
-Failure to file a timely appeal constitutes a waiver of the right to appeal and the Initial Order or Notice of Dismissal shall be deemed final.

-- B. Upon receiving a timely appeal, the President or the President's delegate will serve a copy of the appeal on all non-appealing parties, who will have ten (10) days from the date of service to submit written responses to President or the President's delegate addressing issues raised in the appeal.
+Failure to file a timely appeal constitutes a waiver of the right to appeal and the initial order or dismissal shall be deemed final. - B. Upon receiving a timely appeal, the President/designee will serve a copy of the appeal on all non-appealing parties, who will have ten (10) days from the date of service to submit written responses to the President/designee addressing issues raised in the appeal.
 Failure to file a timely response constitutes a waiver of the right to participate in the appeal.
-Upon receipt of written responses, President or the President's delegate shall serve copies of the responses to the appealing party. - C. The appealing party shall have five (5) days from the date of service to submit a written reply addressing issues raised in the responses to the President or the President's delegate. - D. The President or the President's delegate, based upon their review of the parties' submissions and the hearing or investigative record, will determine whether the grounds for appeal have merit, provide the rationale for this conclusion, and state whether a dismissal if affirmed or denied, or if the disciplinary sanctions and conditions imposed in the Initial Order are affirmed, vacated, or amended, and, if amended, set forth the new disciplinary sanctions and conditions. - E. The President or President's delegate shall serve the Final Decision on the parties simultaneously. - F. All decisions reached through this process are final and may be judicially appealed pursuant to applicable provisions of RCW 34.05, including, but not limited to, the timelines set forth in RCW 34.05.542.
+Upon receipt of written responses, President/designee shall serve copies of the responses to the appealing party. - C. The appealing party shall have five (5) days from the date of service to submit a written reply addressing issues raised in the responses to the President/designee. - D. The President/designee, based on their review of the parties' submissions and the hearing or investigative record, will determine whether the grounds for appeal have merit, provide the rationale for this conclusion, and state whether dismissal is affirmed or denied, or if the disciplinary sanctions and conditions imposed in the Initial Order are affirmed, vacated, or amended, and, if amended, set forth the new disciplinary sanctions and conditions.

+- E. The President/designee shall serve the Final Decision on the parties simultaneously. - F. All decisions reached through this process are final and may be judicially appealed pursuant to applicable provisions of RCW 34.05, including, but not limited to, the timelines set forth in RCW 34.05.542.
+No decisions or recommendations arising from this disciplinary procedure will be subject to grievance pursuant to any Collective Bargaining Agreement.